-In AnQiCMS template development, we often need to display a series of contents, such as article lists, product lists, or navigation menus.But many times, we do not want to display all the data at once, but rather hope to skip a part of it cleverly based on certain specific conditions, making the final content displayed more accurate and in line with user needs.AnQiCMS uses syntax similar to Django template engine, which provides a powerful and flexible tool for us to implement this conditional skip.
+In AnQiCMS template development, we often need to display a series of contents, such as article lists, product lists, or navigation menus.But often, we do not want to display all the data at once, but rather hope to skip a part of it cleverly based on certain conditions, so that the final content displayed is more accurate and meets the user's needs.AnQiCMS uses a syntax similar to the Django template engine, which provides a powerful and flexible tool for us to implement this conditional skipping.

-To implementforSkipping the display of certain items based on specific conditions within a loop is the most core tool, which isifLogical judgment tags.
-By wrapping the HTML fragments that need to be conditionally displayed inifIn tags, we can easily control the visibility of each item.
+To implementforIn a loop, to skip the display of certain items based on specific conditions, the most core tool isifa logical judgment tag.
+By wrapping the HTML segment that needs to be displayed with conditionsifIn the tag, we can easily control the visibility of each item.

 {% archiveList archives with type="list" limit="10" showFlag=true %}